 The Sampler page also contains the Auto Sampler, which lets you capture and convert any plugin preset or external instrument preset into a Keygroup sampler patch.
-See Addenda > Updates in MPC 2.3 > New Features > Auto Sampler for more information.

 The time counter in the upper-right corner shows the current playhead position.
 This is shown in most of the modes.
 See General Features > Time Counter/Locate to learn about this.